ruz76/qgis_time2web/README.md

         especially by reducing the number of layers, ideally to one</li>
     <li>Raise a Github issue, including:
     <ul>
-        <li>the qgis2web version (or make it clear you are using Github master
+        <li>the time2web version (or make it clear you are using Github master
             branch)</li>
         <li>any Python error text/stack trace which occurs</li>
-        <li>browser JS console errors - press F12 in qgis2web to open the
+        <li>browser JS console errors - press F12 in time2web to open the
             developer toolbar and find the console</li>
         <li>screenshot of your settings</li>
         <li>screenshot of the output</li>
         <li>a link to the data you used, if possible</li>
     </ul></li>
 </ol>
-<p>The stability of qgis2web relies on your bug reports, so please keep them
+<p>The stability of time2web relies on your bug reports, so please keep them
 coming.</p>

 <h2>Credits</h2>
-<p>qgis2web is fundamentally a merge of Victor Olaya's qgis-ol3 and Riccardo
-Klinger's qgis2leaf.
-It would not exist without their work.
-Thank you, gentlemen.
-Thanks are also very much due to Paolo Cavallini, who suggested and supported the merge.</p>
+<p>time2web is derived from qgis2web</p>

 <ul>
     <li>github.com/volaya</li>
     <li>github.com/riccardoklinger</li>
     <li>github.com/pcav</li>
+    <li>github.com/tomchadwin</li>
 </ul>